 The train has one passenger carriage on the afternoon schedule, but passengers can also travel for free on top of, or inside the ore trucks.
 You turn off the bitumen at Bou Lanouar N21.17 .396 W 16.30 363 (not exactly correct).
 The track is remote but not difficult and as long as you do not veer south too much and keep the railway line in sight to the left (driving east), you will be okay.
 Avoid the many iron stakes by not driving too close to the railway line.
 Enroute we did see a 2-wheel drive, driving on the rail way track.
 Never cross the railway had line to the north as this area is heavenly mined.
 We did the trip to Choum in two days.
 A great night in the desert.
 The following days we visited Oudane. the only highlight enroute to Ouadane, was the Amogjar Pass.

-The next highlight and in my book, it was very narrow, very steep and very scenic.
+The next highlight, it was very narrow, very steep and very scenic.
 But at the top it was too narrow for our truck!
 You can also take the now tarred Ebnou pass to save time.
 This is also spectacular, but nothing compared to the Amogjar pass.
 The rest of the 200km are a little boring.
 Arriving at Ouadane you see a palm fringed hill and after such a boring drive, it is unexpected.
 The town is built in the same colour as the rocks (using the same rocks).
 You only realise these are houses when you get very close.
 We found ourselves a nice bush camp and enjoyed a starlit night.
 We decided to travel from Quadane to Chinguetti, following the notes from Chris Scott, auditor of Africa Overland.
 This route follows the dunes to Chinguetti.
 But as we left town we were stopped by the army/police and we were told to turn back and not to use the track.
 Reason was that a few people got lost and two had died in the desert.
 One of them rolled his Pinzgauer on the dunes and walked away from his vehicle not to be found for two days!
 You are now only allowed to drive this stretch with a guide.
 Reluctantly we turned around and had to drive back the same boring route.
 Just before Atar, we passed the Azougui Oasis.